A Lot Has Changed in Travel: Here are 8 Ways to Get Ahead

 Check-In Online … and Pack in Just a Carry-On

-There are three areas where crowding is mostly occuring: Airline check-in desks, baggage drop-off zones, and baggage carousels.
-Travel demand came screaming back across the board this summer, and there are only so many kiosks and airline agents available after so many airline employees were laid off during the pandemic.
+There are three areas where crowding is most common: Airline check-in desks, baggage drop-off zones, and baggage carousels.
+There are only so many kiosks and airline agents available after so many airline employees were laid off during the pandemic.
 Airlines haven't been able to hire new staff members fast enough to keep up with demand.

 Some crowding is bound to happen – and in some cases, it's worse than ever.

 There's a simple way to avoid that and the hour (or longer) of waiting in line.
 Forget a checked bag, and pack in just a carry-on bag instead.
-Trust me, it's easier than you think.
-And being able to skip the baggage counter and baggage claim on both ends of your trip will make it worth the work.
+Trust us, it's easier than you think.
+And being able to skip the baggage counter and baggage claim on both ends of your trip will make it worth the work – especially since you don't need to worry about the airline losing your bag altogether.

 Read more: How to Pack in a Carry-On Bag for Every Trip